horaoen/cqlite/README.md

-# cqlite: simple implement of sqlite.
+# cqlite: Simple implementation of sqlite